Ned Abraham

-Ned Abraham (born Nedeem Ibrahim on November 11, 1961) was an Associate Professor of surgery at the Faculty of Medicine, University of New South Wales and is a general & colorectal surgeon, a clinical academic and a retired Australian Army Reserve Officer.
-He has spoken at multiple national and international meetings in four continents and his published articles in general, colorectal and academic surgery have been cited in the medical literature close to two thousand times.
-He continues to practice surgery in Coffs Harbour, NSW, Australia and Hamilton, Victoria.
+Ned Abraham (born November 11, 1961) was an Associate Professor of Surgery at the Faculty of Medicine, University of New South Wales and is a general and colorectal surgeon, a clinical academic and a retired Australian Army Reserve Officer.
+He has spoken at multiple national and international meetings in four continents and his published articles in general surgery, colorectal and academic surgery have been cited in the medical literature close to two thousand times.
+He continues to practice surgery in Coffs Harbour, NSW, Australia.

+In 2026, the Australian Health Practitioner Regulation Agency began investigating a surgical incident that occurred while he was working at Hamilton Base Hospital.

 Early life

 Abraham was born in Alexandria, Egypt on 11 November 1961, in a conservative family of four sons.
 Nasar's Egypt at the time was between its second and third wars with Israel.
 Ned lived through The Six-Day War in June 1967 when he was five and The Yom Kippur War in October 1973 when he was eleven which probably caused Ned to develop an early passion for helping humanity and an intense desire to become a surgeon since he was eleven.
 He excelled in his school years and was seventeen when he was accepted into the Faculty of Medicine, University of Alexandria in Egypt in 1979.